Sony X800H / XH80

 One feature that is worth mentioning, and was missing from the X750H, is support for both Apple Airplay 2 and HomeKit.
 With Airplay 2 you can stream content from other Apple devices on your TV while HomeKit lets you control certain aspects of the TV through your mobile device.
 Also except from those two the X800H is also getting Apple TV which is Apple’s online streaming service that was also missing in action in the X750H.
 So in case you favor Apple’s products the X800H will certainly cover you in this respect and it’s the cheapest Sony TV in 2020 that gets these.

-One last thing we need to mention is that there is no official app support for controlling the TV.
+We also need to mention that there is no official app support for controlling the TV.
 If you want to control the X800H using your mobile device you can use the Android TV app made by Google that supports many of Sony’s TV the last few years.
 It’s nothing major but can be a nice alternative to the included remote if you want to have more options.

 One last thing that we need to talk about is that the X800H is Calman Ready.
 To address color variations from the production process, this TV is ready to use Portrait Displays’ high-performance Calman auto-calibration software.
 This allows an unprecedented level of calibration and the ability to fine-tune adjustments simply not possible through conventional picture settings.
 It delivers high-fidelity color reproduction that’s true to the original TV signal, and can even adapt to the subtlest changes in color that may occur over time.